marlon-ionic/android15-edge-landscape/README.md

-# Android 15 Landscape Clipping Issue
+# Android 15 Landscape Overlapping Issue

 This repository contains a simple example that demonstrates an issue observed on Android 15 devices in landscape mode.
-The issue involves content being clipped or not fully visible when the device is rotated to landscape orientation.
+The issue involves content overlapping the camera area when the device is rotated to landscape orientation.

 ## Problem Description